Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-IV/2-ssl-and-https/1-why-ssl.md

 ### How SSL/TLS Works

-> **Key idea:** "SSL" and "TLS" are often used interchangeably.
+"SSL" and "TLS" are often used interchangeably.
 SSL (Secure Sockets Layer) was the original protocol; TLS (Transport Layer Security) is its modern replacement.
 When people say "SSL certificate," they almost always mean a TLS certificate.

-#### The Certificate Authority Model
+**The Certificate Authority Model**

 The goal of TLS is to answer a simple question: *How does the browser know it is talking to the real server and not an impersonator?*